Statistical cooperation - introduction

-- Eurostat’s role in international cooperation and development policy is to support the European Commission’s Directorate-General for International Cooperation and Development (DG DEVCO) and the EEAS in enhancing development policies and overseeing the programming of aid.
+- Eurostat’s role in development cooperation policy is to support the European Commission's Directorate-General for International Partnerships (DG INTPA) and the EEAS in enhancing development policies and overseeing the programming of aid.
 To this end, improved statistics allow progress towards poverty reduction and the agenda for sustainable development to be assessed — as identified by the European consensus on development — and funds to be allocated.
-Eurostat supports partner countries to build their statistical capacity and to advance their statistics so that they are more in line with international standards.
+Eurostat supports cooperation partners to build their statistical capacity and to advance their statistics so that they are more in line with international standards.

 As a result of these activities, the European Commission (including Eurostat) benefits from the a greater availability of quality data collected by non-member countries.